djmclaugh/prismata-replay-store/README.md

 Here is what I do NOT want to accomplish:
 * This app is not meant to be a database of all prismata games.
 For a replay to be on the website, the replay code must be manualy entered.
 You should only add a replay if it's an interesting game (i.e.: close games, unexpected plays, tournament games, "autowin" rebutall, game between highly rated players).
 * This app is not meant to be an analytics tools.
 This app is not meant to figure out statistics like the percentage of p2 wins when Plasmafier is present.
-There is already a tool for that here: [a link](https://www.reddit.com/r/Prismata/comments/3fxkjp/i_made_the_prismata_statsforge_a_site_where_you/)
+There is already a tool for that [here](https://www.reddit.com/r/Prismata/comments/3fxkjp/i_made_the_prismata_statsforge_a_site_where_you/)

 ## How to install
 If you want to run your own private instance of the app, all you need is node.js and mongoDB.